 She was discovered at the age of 14 after winning a monologue recitation competition in the Liverpool Drama Festival, choosing to perform a piece about Hillsborough.
 From this, she was hired for a Radio 4 play being recorded locally, and found an agent.

 Her first televison role was in ITV hospital drama The Royal Today, and she made appearances in series including Casualty, Silent Witness and Inspector George Gently before her first high-profile role alongside Michael Palin in 2014 BBC drama Remember Me.

-Her first starring role was in BBC3 drama Thirteen, about a woman escaping after being held prisoner for 13 years, a part she researched by reading the story of real life Austrian kidnap victim Natascha Kampusch.
+Her first starring role was in BBC3 drama Thirteen, about a woman escaping her kidnapper after being held prisoner for 13 years, a part she researched by reading the story of real life Austrian kidnap victim Natascha Kampusch.

-Having recently appeared in historical drama The White Princess, she will soon be appearing on the big screen as the character Christine in the forthcoming Morrissey biopic 'England is Mine.'
+Jodie appeared in historical drama The White Princess in 2017, as well as on the big screen as the character Christine in the Morrissey biopic England is Mine.